 Ossicular Chain Reconstruction: Three Bones

 Ossicular chain reconstruction (also called middle ear bone surgery) can improve conductive hearing.
 In some cases, all three middle ear bones are replaced.
 During surgery, you will be given local anesthesia with sedation.
 Or you may receive general anesthesia.
-Middle ear bone surgery takes about
+Middle ear bone surgery takes about 1 to 3 hours.
+It is often done along with a tympanoplasty or a mastoidectomy.

 All three middle ear bones may be damaged.
 Your surgeon reaches the bones by going through the ear canal or making an incision behind the ear.
 Then an incision is made around the eardrum.
 The eardrum is held to one side.
 All or part of the damaged bones are removed.